gardener/gardener/docs/api-reference/extensions.md

 </em>
 </td>
 <td>
 <p>RecordType is the DNS record type.
-Only A, CNAME, and TXT records are currently supported.</p>
+Only A, CNAME, and TXT records are currently supported.
+This field is immutable.</p>
 </td>
 </tr>
 <tr>